SumZer0-git/EDAPGui/docs/Robigo.md

 ## Constraints:
 - This assists determines where you are in the loop and continues from there.
 If starting, best to jump to Robigo Mines and dock at the station to start
 - Odyssey only (due to unique Mission Selection and Mission Completion menus)
+  - However, if configure the config/AP.json to only do a single loop (Robigo_Single_Loop : True) then this Assist will work in Horizons
+    - The CMDR will have to manually complete and select missions, then re-engage the Robigo Assist
 - Set Nav Menu Filter to: Stations and POI only
     - Removes the clutter and allows faster selection of Robigo Mines and Sirius Atmos
 - Must have Advanced Docking Computer, don't need a SC Assist module